RCGP statement on the use of artificial intelligence (AI) in postgraduate training, examinations and registration

 We believe the key issue is reflective learning.
 A significant element of training in health education is teaching and encouraging appropriate reflection.
 Given the importance of reflective learning in GP training and practice it is important that the GP in training's reflective learning is their own, and that when reflecting on interactions with patients they must be based on real patients (just as MSFs and PSQs must be based on the feedback of real colleagues and real patients).
 AI tools can clearly help with the drafting process, but to use AI to create 'artificial patient encounters' or to take a purely mechanistic, cut-and-paste approach to producing learning logs risks raising questions of probity.
 These questions would also be raised in other areas of training, examinations and registration where reflections are a key component of what is being assessed or reviewed.

-As well as promoting reflection, learning logs are used to demonstrate the trainee’s coverage of the capabilities across the breath of the GP curriculum by way of linking to the Clinical experience groups.
+As well as promoting reflection, learning logs are used to demonstrate the candidate's coverage of the capabilities across the breath of the GP curriculum by way of linking to the Clinical experience groups.
 It is essential for this that they are based on real cases to ensure that the training has been extensive enough and to avoid probity issues.

 To ensure that the GP in training has used real patients and real cases, and has actively engaged with them, Educational Supervisors and ARCPs panels should explore individual Clinical Case Review (CCR) learning log entries with the GP in training, particularly when they have concerns about the authenticity of the underlying case, or the quality of the learning that has resulted.
 GPs in training should be prepared to have some of their learning logs interrogated by their Educators (including ES/CS) and the ARCP panel.
 Likewise, applicants in other areas and to other processes within training, examinations and registration should also expect to have their work interrogated if there are concerns about authenticity.